devops4me/docker-terraform/README.md

 A number of use cases lend themselves well to running terraform inside a docker container.
 These include

 - running projects in Terraform 0.12 when your laptop has Terraform 0.11 installed
+- multiple infrastructures with state managed in different docker volumes
 - dockerizing terraform so that Jenkins can run it without polluting it with Terraform binaries
 - delivering to a colleague (a terraform codebase) has a higher chance of working than guessing what is in their environment
 - Terraform local_exec may demand python, curl etc on the host environment - docker is perfect for this